 China is a country with ancient history and civilization dating all the way back to 21st century BCE.
 Traces of ancient civilizations are present and well preserved in almost every corner of the country so it is great place to visit for both relaxation and cultural enlightenment.

 China is large (22 provinces and several autonomous regions and municipalities) and very populous country.
 About 1.4 billion people live there, which is one fifth of total Earth population.
 Having that in mind, it would be quite difficult to visit all the cultural sites and landmarks in one visit and unless you have weeks and months at hand, you will be coming back to China to explore more.
-China has many world known landmarks, such as: Great Wall, Forbidden City and Terracotta Warriors, to name a few.
+People travel to China to visit many world known landmarks, such as: Great Wall, Forbidden City and Terracotta Warriors, to name a few.
 There are also thousands of temples, some of them high in the mountains, the other carved in a rock, while many of them in a tranquil environment of well-maintained gardens, together with fish ponds and arched bridges.

 Since 1970, China has undergone massive industrialization and modernization and it is considered today the second largest economy.
 This reflects quite a bit in tourism area where infrastructure is being upgraded daily with expanding of bullet train network and new airline routes are added regularly.
 New and high-end hotels are being opened very frequently to serve increased demand to visit China, so everyone is accommodated in the best way.